 This one is obvious, but sometimes people forget how effective it is.
 Pinning every day at least several times a day could make a massive difference in your engagement to your Pinterest account.
 Scheduling pins are a great way to space out your pins and help pins go out after you have left work for the day.
 Busier hotels might want to pin at least 20 pins per day, but your followers won’t enjoy seeing 20 pins in a row from you all at once.
 This would cause the followers to think you’re spamming, and they could unfollow you as a result.
 Pinning daily also lets your followers know that you are active on your account, and it also provides fresh content for them to view every time they go onto Pinterest.
 A great way to find all your content ahead of time is by creating a secret board.
 Here you can pin all future content onto that board.

 Did you know that vertical images are the most appealing on Pinterest?

 Take a look at this example of a board of images on Pinterest.
-The vertical images stand out way more than the horizontal images.
+The vertical images stand out way more than the horizontal pictures.
 In a webinar with Cynthia Sanchez, she discussed the importance of having vertical images when choosing what specific images to pin.
-Vertical images are more likely to be noticed by the audience, and the image needs to be at least 735 pixels wide so that it fills up all the space after it’s been clicked on.
+Vertical photos are more likely to be noticed by the audience, and the image needs to be at least 735 pixels wide so that it fills up all the space after it’s been clicked on.

 Use Text in your Images

-Pinterest is heavily image based, and every hotelier should start using Pinterest if they aren’t already on the channel.
-In addition to uploading gorgeous photos of your own property, Pinterest is a great way to showcase what your guests can do while they are in the local area.
+Pinterest is heavily image-based, and every hotelier should start using Pinterest if they aren’t already on the channel.
+In addition to uploading gorgeous photos of your property, Pinterest is a great way to showcase what your guests can do while they are in the local area.
 Overall, there are a lot of ways to utilize Pinterest for your hotel.
 What other tips do you think hoteliers need to be aware of when creating their Pinterest marketing strategy?